 People On The Way.

-I only booked a place in a hostel close to the city center, nothing else.
+I only booked a place in a hostel close to the city centre, nothing else.
 I wasn’t searching for comfort, I was searching for people.
-As I mentioned in one of the previous posts, I like to think that the moment you start compromising and going for comfort in life, you start aging.
+As I mentioned in one of the previous posts, I like to think that the moment you start compromising and going for comfort in life, you start ageing.

 The housekeeper’s story was sad too.
 Shimelis was a young immigrant from Ethiopia, and he is actually doing a PhD in hydro-engineering in Stockholm.
 Since he is not European, he isn’t getting enough allowance to survive.
 Therefore, he needs to work as a housekeeper in the hostel for two days a week to meet ends.
 I cannot even imagine that lifestyle.